marberi/100days/README.md

 first week.
 When getting to the weighting of underrepresented classes I had a look at an astronomical dataset with exactly this problem.

+# Day 267 [2022-11-07]
+First spent some time attempting to get the visual debugger in jupyter lab working.
+I have seen it beeing installed by default, but never found out how it worked.
+It turnes out you need to install [xeus-python](https://github.com/jupyter-xeus/xeus-python).
+Installing the binary worked, but I did not get how to get one of the conda environments listed in Jupyterlab.
+There did however exist a "xpython" option in the list, pointing to an anaconda installation.
+I could play around with this.
+Also, the [mamba](https://github.com/mamba-org/mamba) package manager is a faster drop-in replacement for conda.

+More importantly, I continued working on mapping out the zero-point variations accross the CCD.
+Creating a custom "collate\_fn" function, I can now process multiple mosaics at once.
+Running the code with 10 mosaics was for some reason much faster than expected.
+By now the CCD pattern is different for different images.